 There once was a girl with three paper dolls.
 Oh MY was she a beautiful girl.
 “Just perfect” some would say, and so were her dolls magnificent in every way.
 “They’re my little gifts from Heaven” the girl would proclaim as she danced them about in the light!
 She loved her paper dolls and cared for them well whenever the moment would suit her.
-“They’re my three bestest friends in the whole wide world that are ALWAYS here when I’m bored!”
-So she’d dress them up pretty and put them out on display and pretend to be such a good mommy!
-There were so many others that were jealous of the girl and their eyes would turn bright green with envy.
+“They’re my three bestest friends in the whole wide world who are always here when I’m bored!”
+So she’d dress them up pretty and put them on display and pretend to be such a good mommy!
+There were so many others that were jealous of the girl and their eyes would turn green with envy.
 So they’d say many prayers every morning, noon and night, “Dear God please can I have dolls of my own?”
-Indeed she was the luckiest little girl in the world!
+Indeed she was the luckiest girl in the world!

 The girl worked hard to get the dolls what she thought they needed, like lollipops and rainbows and all the shiniest, prettiest things.
 But the dollies didn’t care much for the lollipops or rainbows and didn’t really need any “things”.
 They just wanted her, and only ever her, and none of the things that money could buy.
 She was such a special girl with so many talents and the dolls were just happy when she was near.

 But alas, when she wasn’t chasing lollipops and rainbows she would play with them for a while and be done.
 Then back on the shelf the dollies would go until the next time she felt like playing.
 “Off goes our mommy to find lollipops and rainbows and visit her fine and fancy friends!”
 Then tears fell from their eyes as she’d twirl towards the door with the stars in her eyes twinkling bright.
 The oldest looked after the middle, and the middle after the youngest, and such was their life on the shelf.
 “Don’t worry,” they would say, “surely she’ll be back, but until then we’ll take care of each other!”